rstoyanchev/spring-websocket-portfolio/README.md

 Also see the [blog post](http://blog.springsource.org/2013/07/24/spring-framework-4-0-m2-websocket-messaging-architectures/) introducing these features.

+### Preparation

+So far I've not succeeded on calling lodash from webjar so install it manually:

+`bower install lodash#3.10.1`

 ### Tomcat 7/8

 The app has been tested with this `Tomcat 8 RC10` as well as `Tomcat 7.0.47` which includes a backport of the Tomcat 8 WebSocket support.